parker-group/SDEtool/validation/SDE_validation.md

 The probabilistic implementation (`mode="prob"`) assumes an approximately **bivariate normal (multivariate normal; MVN)** spatial process.
 Under this assumption, empirical point inclusion converges to theoretical targets (e.g., 68.27%, 95%, 99.73%), as demonstrated above.

-The probabilistic implementation permits **anisotropic** spatial processes (elongated or rotated ellipses) through the covariance structure.
+The probabilistic implementation permits anisotropic spatial processes (elongated or rotated ellipses) through the covariance structure and therefore does not assume isotropy.
 However, real-world spatial datasets may deviate from MVN assumptions.

 Examples include: